AdamCavaliere/Producer-Repo/SENTINEL_README.md

 # Overview
-Follow this README to setup a workspace used to demonstrate Sentinel policies being managed via VCS Based on this article on the Terraform.io docs: https://www.terraform.io/docs/enterprise/sentinel/integrate-vcs.html
+Follow this README to setup a workspace used to demonstrate Sentinel policies being managed via VCS.
+Example is based on this article on the Terraform.io docs: https://www.terraform.io/docs/enterprise/sentinel/integrate-vcs.html

 ## Assumptions
-You have already followed the steps to configure the Producer Consumer demo environments in your TFE SaaS or pTFE instance This guides assumes Github is being used for a VCS and that it has already been configured in your TFE org
+You have already followed the steps to configure the Producer Consumer demo environments in your TFE SaaS or pTFE instance.
+This guides assumes Github is being used for a VCS and that it has already been configured in your TFE org

 Producer